Did you know you can wash pillows? Here’s an easy tutorial for how to wash pillows in a front loading washing machine and extend their life!

 I was having a conversation with a mom friend of mine a little while back.
 You know, talking shop while the little ones ran wild.
 The topic of pillow washing came up and I was surprised to find out that she didn’t know you could wash pillows.
 She said she just throws them out when they get past their prime.
 I was really and truly surprised!
-Do you wash your pillows or do you just toss them?
+Did you know your pillows are machine-washable, or do you just toss them?

-How to wash your pillows in a front loader washing machine, here’s what you’ll need:
+How to wash your pillows in a front loading washing machine, here’s what you’ll need:

 #1 Wash out your washing machine